CarolineL-Analyst/Turnaround-Time-Stability-Analysis/README_ExecutiveSummary.md

 ### Purpose

+While TRT exists across multiple domains (e.g., ticket resolution), this analysis is optimized for production and MRO environments where variability directly impacts operational planning and asset availability.

 This analysis provides a structured, repeatable way to review **Turnaround Time (TRT)** behavior for the same **Part Number** and **Workscope** over time.

 Its purpose is not to judge performance in isolation, but to highlight periods where TRT behavior deviates from recent historical patterns and may warrant further review.